 Action 2024 and 2025 Steps 11.1 Initiate a voluntary Small, At-Risk System Support Program or programs to promote small water system resiliency, not just address near-term emergency needs.
 Adopt a LA County Board of Supervisors policy supporting the establishment of the program Establish a dedicated Public Works team Create Small, At-Risk System Support Task Force Determine methods to engage small, at-risk agencies in defining supportive actions and program elements Identify and secure upfront funding for program development 11.2 Identify "at-risk" systems and technical, managerial, and financial needs by collecting existing data (such as the County Department of Public Health's ongoing system inspection (i.e., annual sanitary surveys)) and assessment program reports, drawing upon the United States Environmental Protection Agency technical, managerial, and financial assessment guidance.
-Collect existing TMF data and other data included in the SAFER, Human Right to Water, Cal Mutuals and UCLA at-risk evaluations For small systems with LACDPH annual sanitary surveys, establish a methodology based on Cal Mutuals, EPA, and SWRCB guidance to quantify TMF needs from the qualitative reports Outreach to understand status of infrastructure and a financial audit of the water system 11.3 Facilitate Small, At-Risk System Support Program to provide administrative and technical advisory support to small, atrisk yet viable purveyors to take a range of resiliency actions (e.g., create Water Master Plan and asset management program, ensure workforce succession planning, establish and check interconnections, ensure emergency storage, enhance cybersecurity, acquire emergency generators, provide resources for grant applications, regulatory compliance, and existing operations and maintenance, etc.).
+Collect existing TMF data and other data included in the SAFER, Human Right to Water, Cal Mutuals and UCLA at-risk evaluations For small systems with LACDPH annual sanitary surveys, establish a methodology based on Cal Mutuals, EPA, and SWRCB guidance to quantify TMF needs from the qualitative reports Outreach to understand status of infrastructure and a financial audit of the water system 11.3 Facilitate Small, At-Risk System Support Program to provide administrative and technical advisory support to purveyors identified in Action 11.2 to take a range of resiliency actions (e.g., create Water Master Plan and asset management program, ensure workforce succession planning, establish and check interconnections, ensure emergency storage, enhance cybersecurity, acquire emergency generators, provide resources for grant applications, regulatory compliance, and existing operations and maintenance, etc.).
 Conduct proactive outreach by going to identified purveyors to encourage participation in program Create a resiliency checklist Provide administrative and technical advisory assistance to small community systems through the program to identify and develop needed actions Incentivize collaboration between large and small agencies, retailers, and wholesalers to accelerate project readiness for funding opportunities (e.g., federal Infrastructure Bill) Create a mentoring/education program framework for Board members Identify grant opportunities within SWRCB Technical Assistance Provider program for local agencies to support other systems Facilitate partnerships on infrastructure interties to allow for access to alternate supplies Encourage membership in CalWARN

-11.4 Develop program to map, monitor, address, and alert the public to drinking water quality issues that originate from on-site plumbing issues, including monitoring for color and odor issues in premise plumbing, especially in underrepresented communities.
-Identify approach and funding to establish a methodology and monitoring plan to evaluate post-distribution water quality, specifically for taste, odor, and color issues Advocate for SWRCB assistance in identification of systems with taste, color, and odor issues that may already be meeting secondary MCL 11.5 Encourage all Los Angeles County agencies to adopt and implement hazard mitigation plans.
+11.4 Develop program to map, monitor, address, and alert the public to drinking water quality issues that originate from on-site plumbing issues, including monitoring for color and odor issues in premise plumbing, especially in under- resourced communities.
+Identify approach and funding to establish a methodology and monitoring plan to evaluate post-distribution water quality, specifically for taste, odor, and color issues Advocate for SWRCB assistance in identification of systems with taste, color, and odor issues that may already be meeting secondary MCL Consider needs of under-resourced communities and explore new support systems on secondary MCLs 11.5 Encourage all Los Angeles County agencies to adopt and implement hazard mitigation plans and to join the California Water/Wastewater Agency Response Network (CalWARN).
 Compile list of agencies that have a hazard mitigation plans Track the status of specific actions in the Hazard Mitigation Plans 11.6 Expand local agency participation in Water Information Sharing and Analysis Center to access the latest cybersecurity strategies.
 Identify list of water agencies in WaterISAC and outreach to agencies not participating